-Under the terms of the employment agreement with Mr. Murphy, he is entitled to an annual base salary of \$500,000 (subject to annual review by our Board of Directors or a committee thereof).
+Under the terms of the employment agreement with Mr. Murphy, he is entitled to an annual base salary of \$500,000 (subject to annual review by our Board of Directors or a committee thereof for increase based on our performance or the performance of Mr. Murphy).
 Mr. Murphy is also eligible to participate in our executive compensation programs, to receive a discretionary annual bonus as determined by our Board of Directors or a committee thereof, and to receive annual and periodic stock-based compensation awards as determined by our Board of Directors or a committee thereof.
 Mr. Murphy is entitled to receive other standard benefits, including participation in any group insurance, pension, retirement, vacation, expense reimbursement, relocation program, and other plans, programs, and benefits approved by our Board of Directors or a committee thereof and made available from time to time to our other executive employees; and certain insurance benefits (including the reimbursement of reasonable insurance premiums for a key person term-insurance policy on the life of Mr. Murphy with beneficiaries selected by Mr. Murphy).